jmanhart/framer-sketchbook/README.md

-Running Sketchbook for Framer interactions and useful basics, tips, and tricks.
+Running Sketchbook for Framer interactions, basic concepts, tips, and tricks.

 ---------